 He is a regular commentator on everything from power-saving fridges to big-picture energy policy on radio, TV, newspapers and online, including appearances on ABC TV shows The New Inventors, Difference of Opinion and 4 Corners.

-He is a member of RMIT Sustainability Committee; a member of the Board for the Voluntary Carbon Markets Association; and a member of the Advisory Board for the Climate Alliance.
+He is a member of the Board for the Voluntary Carbon Markets Association; and a member of the Advisory Board for the Climate Alliance.

 Until 2012 he was the Associate Director, RMIT Centre for Design.
 He was a part-time senior lecturer in environment and planning until mid-2015, and is now a Senior Industry Fellow at RMIT as well as a Fellow at the University of Melbourne's Climate and Energy College.